-The Mandarin Dragonet is one of the most mesmerizing, beautiful, and recognized fish in the reefing community.
+Learning to care for a mandarin dragonet can be a complicated process.
+The mandarin dragonet is one of the most mesmerizing, beautiful, and recognized fish in the reefing community.
 This fish is truly a marvel of nature, but it can be deceptively hard to keep one alive.
-Understanding the Dragonets is very important, as is caring for them.
-Here is my guide on how to care for a Mandarin Dragonet.
+Understanding your Dragonet is very important.

 Has the same body shape as the other two, but is much more green, with round spots around its body